 - Have a representative from each department involved

-- Ask your CEO or a senior leader to approve the campaign time frame and use of organizational funds for campaign activities
+- Ask your CEO or senior leader to approve the campaign time frame and use of organizational funds for campaign activities

 - Communicate your campaign goals to your leadership team